 ATh 611 Ethics in Pastoral Leadership Final Research Paper Proposal

-After considerable speculation, I have chosen Integrity: The Mainstay of Pastoral Leadership as my topic for the final research paper.
-Trull and Carter reiterates, “for a minister to develop skills in moral decision making, he or she must understand the role of virtues in character, the place of values in conduct, and the way to develop integrity through moral vision”.1 Based on this significant supposition, I plan to conduct an in-depth study into the importance of integrity and its overall affect in maintaining ethical pastoral leadership.
-I will explore different components of integrity such as: why is it vitally important in the lives of clergy and by what means it is an extension of personal actions and behaviors.
-Since pastoral leadership is an influential position honesty, integrity, and moral values must be at the forefront of all aspects of their decisions, actions, and ways of handling different issues that may arise within the church.
+After considerable speculation, I have chosen “Integrity: The Mainstay of Pastoral Leadership” as my topic for the final research paper.
+Trull and Carter reiterate, “for a minister to develop skills in moral decision making, he or she must understand the role of virtues in character, the place of values in conduct, and the way to develop integrity through moral vision”.1 Based on this significant supposition, I plan to conduct an in-depth study into the importance of integrity and its overall affect in maintaining ethical pastoral leadership.
+I will explore different components of integrity such as -why is it vitally important in the lives of clergy and by what means it is an extension of personal actions and behaviors.
+Since pastoral leadership is an influential position characteristics such as honesty, integrity, and moral values must be at the forefront of all aspects of pastor’s decisions, actions, and ways of handling different issues that may arise within the church.
 My strategy is to possibly introduce at least two case studies and incorporate Milco’s Decision-Making Tower to emphasis insightful information on the proficient ways to achieve the best solution to resolve certain issues.

 To aid in the research process, I will utilize the following textbooks: Ministerial Ethics: Moral Formation for Church Leaders by Joe E. Trull and James E. Carter, Ethical Dilemmas in Church Leadership by Michael R. Milco, Money, Sex, and Power by Richard J. Foster, along with several other scholarly sources.
 Additionally, I will consult online resources such as: www.Google.Scholars, Galileo, Books.Google.com, and other theological repositories to gather information on this topic.
 Once the information is compiled it will be reevaluated and placed into categories based on where it fits best within the discussion.
 To ensure that proper credit is given to the various resources being utilized each source will be specifically documented throughout the entire research process and assembled in a detailed bibliography that confirms my findings.